scaffold-eth/se-2-challenges/README.md

 > Migrating [scaffold-eth challenges](https://github.com/scaffold-eth/scaffold-eth-challenges) to Scaffold-ETH 2.

 ⚠️ This is a work in progress.
-Check the [dev notes](#dev-notes) if you want to contribute.
+Check the [💡 Guide and Hints to create New Challenges](#💡-guide-and-hints-to-create-new-challenges) if you want to contribute.

 **Learn how to use 🏗 Scaffold-ETH 2 to create decentralized applications on Ethereum. 🚀**